Lowell, Massachusetts: Government

 Lowell has a Plan-E council-manager government.
-There are eleven city councilors and six school committee members, all elected by plurality-at-large in a non-partisan election.
+There are eleven city councilors and seven school committee members.
+The City Council is elected every two years and is composed of eight district seats and three at-large seats.
+The School Committee is elected for two-year terms and is composed of four district seats, two at-large seats, and the mayor.
+City Council and School Committee elections are non-partisan.
 In 1957, Lowell voters repealed a single-transferable-vote system, which had been in place since 1943.

 The City Council chooses one of its members as mayor, and another as vice-mayor.
 The role of the mayor is primarily ceremonial.
 The mayor runs the weekly meetings under the guidance of the City Clerk.
 In addition, the mayor serves as the Chairperson of the School Committee.

 The administrative head of the city government is the City Manager, who is responsible for all day-to-day operations, functioning within the guidelines of City Council policy, and is hired by and serves indefinitely at the pleasure of at least 5 of 9 City Councilors.
 As of April 2017, the City Manager is Eileen M. Donghue replacing Kevin J. Murphy.

-Lowell is represented in the Massachusetts General Court by elected state representatives Thomas Golden, Jr. (D- 16th Middlesex), Vanna Howard (D- 17th Middlesex), Rady Mom (D- 18th Middlesex), and by State Senator Edward J. Kennedy (1st Middlesex) who is also a City Councilor.
+Lowell is represented in the Massachusetts General Court by elected state representatives Rodney Elliot (D- 16th Middlesex), Vanna Howard (D- 17th Middlesex), Tara Hong (D- 18th Middlesex), and by State Senator Edward J. Kennedy (1st Middlesex) who is also a City Councilor.

 Federally, the city is part of Massachusetts's 3rd congressional district and represented by Lori Trahan (D).
 The state's senior Senator is Elizabeth Warren (D). the state's junior Senator is Ed Markey (D).

 In July 2012, Lowell youth led a nationally reported campaign to gain voting privileges for 17-year-olds in local elections; it would have been the first municipality to do so.
 The 'Vote 17' campaign was supported by national researchers; its goals were to increase voter turnout, create lifelong civic habits, and increase youth input in local matters.
 The effort was led by youth at the United Teen Equality Center in downtown Lowell.